 MUST READ: Lamborghini Murcielago Specs, Price, Photos & Review

 If the Murcielago was too mundane for your tastes, the Reventon was an all-carbon fiber body on top of the Murcielago’s chassis.
 Only 21 examples were built, and most of the wild features found their way onto the Aventador.
 A roadster version was also built in 2010 using the Murcielago SV engine; only 14 additional examples were built.

 2014 Veneno Roadster

 We were at the unveiling on Amelia Island and witnessed the state of the art in supercars.
-The V12 has been stretched to 750 hp and exaggerated bodywork is required to keep it shiny-side-up at top speeds.
+The V12 engine in the Lamborghini Aventador SV has been stretched to 750 hp and exaggerated bodywork is required to keep it shiny-side-up at top speeds.
 Its magnetic suspension will tame the harsh ride and dynamic steering will offer more feedback for safe cruising at three times the posted speed limit, under professional supervision on a closed track, of course.

-The only SUV in their portfolio was also their first production vehicle to feature four-wheel drive.
+It may not have been the most popular Lamborghini, but the LM002 is a very important vehicle in Lamborghini's history.
+It was far ahead of its time, as its successor, the Urus, is Lamborghini's most popular offering.
+The LM002 was an avant-garde effort when it came to the concept of a luxury performance off-roader with style and substance.
+The first SUV in their portfolio was also their first production vehicle to feature four-wheel drive, which is now a common fixture in Lamborghini's supercars.
 With their V12 making more power than almost all other engines of the day, what better way to have fun than build a rugged all-terrain vehicle around it?
 Plush interiors loaded with leather and reference level audio gave the discerning off-roader the ability to arrive in style.
 We like it because it had no option for automatic transmission.